sharjeel1521/Credit-Scoring/README.md

 Neural networks caught up in performance but still lagged behind ensemble methods on smaller or noisy datasets.

 ✅ **Conclusion**
 Neural networks are suitable for datasets that are is not imputed then better when data avialiblity is high.
-Traditional models, especially tree-based ensembles, offer better out-of-the-box robustness and should be the go-to choice for initial modeling in real-world noisy datase
+Traditional models, especially tree-based ensembles, offer better out-of-the-box robustness and should be the go-to choice for initial modeling in real-world noisy database

+It is published paper https://www.researchgate.net/profile/Sharjeel-Imtiaz/publication/318889918_A_Better_Comparison_Summary_of_Credit_Scoring_Classification/links/5992c769aca272ec90800688/A-Better-Comparison-Summary-of-Credit-Scoring-Classification.pdf with 29 citations